IanTerzo/youtube-shorts-reddit-scraper/README.md

-# Automatically scrape images from reddit posts and generate short 10 second videos for YouTube
+# Automatically scrape images from reddit and generate short 10 second videos for YouTube
 **Demo**: https://www.youtube.com/@dailymemeshq

 This project takes two images from a subreddit of your liking and generates a short 10 second video ready to be uploaded to YouTube.
 You can customize the background, the audio and you can choose from where and what images to use.